icopy-site/awesome-cn/docs/awesome/GoBooks.md

 <a href='http://gopl.io/'><img src="http://gopl.io/cover.png" width="120px"/></a>

-*The Go Programming Language* is the authoritative resource for any 想学习 Go 的程序员.
+*The Go Programming Language* is the authoritative resource for any programmer who wants to learn Go.
-Alan AA Donovan 和 Brian W. Kernighan 向您展示如何清晰地书写 and idiomatic Go to solve real-world problems.
+Alan A. A. Donovan and Brian W. Kernighan show you how to write clear and idiomatic Go to solve real-world problems.
-The book does not assume prior knowledge of Go nor experience with any specific language, so you'll find it accessible whether you're 最适合使用 JavaScript、Ruby、Python、Java 或 C++.
+The book does not assume prior knowledge of Go nor experience with any specific language, so you'll find it accessible whether you're most comfortable with JavaScript, Ruby, Python, Java, or C++.

-The book features hundreds of interesting and practical examples of 涵盖整个语言、最重要的库的惯用 Go 代码， and a wide range of applications.
+The book features hundreds of interesting and practical examples of idiomatic Go code that cover the whole language, its most important libraries, and a wide range of applications.
-源代码可从本书的配套网站免费下载
-[gopl.io](http://gopl.io/),
-并且可以使用 `go get` 命令方便地获取、构建和安装.
+Source code is freely available for download from the book's companion web site [gopl.io](http://gopl.io/), and may be conveniently fetched, built, and installed using the `go get` command.

 ### [Introducing Go: Build Reliable, Scalable Programs](https://www.oreilly.com/library/view/introducing-go/9781491941997/)

 <a href="https://www.oreilly.com/library/view/introducing-go/9781491941997/"><img src="https://learning.oreilly.com/library/cover/9781491941997/250w/" width="120px"/></a>

-这本动手指南非常适合熟悉编程基础的初学者，简单介绍了 Google 的通用编程语言 Go. 作者 Caleb Doxsey 介绍了该语言的核心功能，并在每章中提供了分步说明和练习，以帮助您练习所学内容.
+Perfect for beginners familiar with programming basics, this hands-on guide provides an easy introduction to Go, the general-purpose programming language from Google.
+Author Caleb Doxsey covers the language's core features with step-by-step instructions and exercises in each chapter to help you practice what you learn.

 ### [Get Programming with Go](https://bit.ly/getprogrammingwithgo)

 <a href="https://bit.ly/getprogrammingwithgo"><img src="https://images.manning.com/720/960/resize/book/3/ddd56a6-ba2b-4ca4-bda2-540761b91c55/Go-Youngman_hi-res_REV.png" width="120px"/></a>

- *Get Programming with Go* 向您介绍强大的 Go 语言，而不会混淆行话或高级理论. 通过 32 节速成课程，您将快速掌握创新 Go 编程语言的基础知识！
+*Get Programming with Go* introduces you to the powerful Go language without confusing jargon or high-level theory.
+By working through 32 quick-fire lessons, you'll quickly pick up the basics of the innovative Go programming language!

 ### [Go Programming by Example](https://www.amazon.com/dp/B00TWLZVQQ/ref=cm_sw_em_r_mt_dp_hL5bGbWM00XG6)

 <a href="https://www.amazon.com/dp/B00TWLZVQQ/ref=cm_sw_em_r_mt_dp_hL5bGbWM00XG6"><img src="https://images-na.ssl-images-amazon.com/images/I/41tDoH9l0GL.jpg" width="120px"/></a>

- Go，通常被称为golang，是谷歌于2007年最初开发的一种编程语言.本书帮助你开始使用Go编程. 它描述了语言的所有元素，并通过代码示例说明了它们的使用.
+Go, commonly referred to as golang, is a programming language initially developed at Google in 2007.
+This book helps you to get started with Go programming.
+It describes all the elements of the language and illustrates their use with code examples.

 ### [Go Recipes](https://link.springer.com/book/10.1007/978-1-4842-1188-5)